FFmpeg/FFV1/ffv1.md

 ### slice\_pixel\_height

-`slice_pixel_height` is the height in pixels of the slice.
-It is defined as:
+`slice_pixel_height` is the height in pixels of the Slice.
+It is defined as the following:

 ```
 floor(